randolf-scholz/conda-ml-environment/README.md

-# Python-Venv package
+# conda-ml-environment

-A general purpose python environment that should run all of our code, together with an installation script.
+A bash script that installs a python environment catered towards machine-learning via `conda` and `pip` .

 Recommended usage: